Working with anything fabric is out of my comfort zone. I can't sew and even fabric projects that don't require sewing intimidate me.

 Iron it to set the image.

-Each napkin and chair in the dining room has a ROOM# with a blank next to it.
+Each napkin and chair-back in the dining room has a ROOM# with a blank next to it.
 I have six kids, and coincidentally six craigslist chairs and muslin napkins, so I stamped the room number on each chair and napkin with one of my kids birthdays.

 But because I wasn't paying attention, I got this one wrong.
 Yes really - bad mom moment.
 I do have a New Years Day baby, but she wasn't born in '82.
 Oh well huh?
 Only her, me and all of you will ever know.